+Review Frequency: Annually

-Adopted On: Review Date: Review Frequency: Approved By: February 2022 February 2023 Annually Governing Body The Published Admission Number for initial entry to Moss Lane School in 2023 is 60.
+Approved By: Governing Body

+The Published Admission Number for initial entry to Moss Lane School is 60.

 As a Foundation school, Moss Lane School is its own admissions authority which means it can set its own admission priorities within the parameters of the national School Admissions Code.
 Along with all other Surrey Schools, Moss Lane School operates the equal preference system.
 The administration of admissions is managed in association with the Surrey County Council Admission and Transport Team.
-Parents making an application for Moss Lane School should apply online via the Surrey County Council website by the closing date 15th January 2023.
+Parents making an application for Moss Lane School should apply online via the Surrey County Council website by the closing date 15th January 2024.
 Alternatively, you may apply for a paper application by contacting Surrey County Council on 0300 200 1004.